Classes & Workshops

 With ten or twelve dedicated gardeners, we utterly transform a needy and deserving landscape in one sunny (and it’s always sunny) afternoon.
 It is extremely gratifying.
 Experienced gardeners share with the new kids.
 Hobbyists mingle with the pros.
 You get to check out how others rig their trucks, what tools they use, and especially – you professional gardeners – separate your charity work from your regular work!

-A PlantAmnesty arborist will do the same for trees.
+PlantAmnesty arborists will do the same for trees.
 Up to twenty companies gather to prune deserving trees for their community.
-For Greater Seattle and Pierce County only.
+This is for the greater Seattle region only.

 Contact us for info about the next yard renovation event.